-VIOLATION of pitches thrown restrictions will result in the disqualification of the team for the remainder of the tournament.
-Teams must keep track of pitches thrown by each pitcher during each game and verify with the opposing coach and umpire at the previously specified times and again immediately following the game.
+VIOLATION of innings pitched restrictions will result in the disqualification of the team for the remainder of the tournament.
+One pitch in an inning will count as an inning pitched.
+Teams must keep track of innings pitched during each game and verify with the opposing coach and umpire immediately following the game.
 Coaches are also responsible for verifying the number of pitches thrown with the tournament director, who will keep a running total through out the tournament.

-16. Trips to the Mound:
+15. Trips to the Mound: